AngeloGalav/gauntlet/README.md

 ## TODOs
 - [ ] Leftover models stuff
     - [x] test standard CNN
-    - [x] Implement data augmentation in Mixed model (maybe turn data augmentation dataset creation step into a function?)
+    - [x] Implement data augmentation in Mixed model

 - [ ] do Xai stuff
     - [x] batch lime/gradcam (no display, only save) (i.e. run and save all gradcam for a batch or collection of batches to see them later)